Phone contract vs buying outright: which is cheaper?

 - Possible to get a phone for free upfront

-- Upgrade to a new phone for free when you renew after your contract ends
+- Upgrade to a new phone for free when you renew once your contract ends

 What are the benefits of buying outright?